Radiance (1998 film): Production

 Rachel Perkins became aware of the play when she saw Trisha Morton-Thomas perform Mae's beach monologue as a part of the Eora College end-of-year student showcase.
 Perkins called Louis Nowra to adapt it into a half-hour drama, but Nowra suggested they make it as a feature film.
+It was her first feature fiction film as a director, and only the third feature film directed by an Indigenous Australian person, following Jindalee Lady (1992) and BeDevil (1993).